Efficiently Ranking Software Variants with Minimal Benchmarks

 The process is described in detail in \autoref{algo:fusion_sol}.
 But before diving into the explanations of the algorithm, let us convince ourselves that this process gives a valid solution.
 Given two solutions $A$ and $B$ for the RTSM instances $T_A$ and $T_B$, is $S$ a solution to the RTSM instance $A \cup B$ also a solution to the entire RTSM instance $T_A \cup T_B$?
-The answer is no, the reason being that when we build the predictions, we build them on the exact true data, so when we consider only $A \cup B$ we may be able to remove the tests because we can predict them accurately up to their ranks but not accurately enough for use in the prediction of other tests.
+The answer is no, the reason being that when we use $solve$, we perform a linear regression that depends on the exact true data.
+When we consider only $A \cup B$, we may be able to remove the tests, because we have the exact data to get the correct ranks, but the predicted performance cannot be fed as true data for another linear regression; it may be too inaccurate.
 To do this correctly at minimal cost, when a solution $S$ is found to the RTSM instance $A \cup B$ we check if it is also a solution to the entire RTSM instance $T_A \cup T_B$, if it is we accept it and continue otherwise we try again a certain number of times until we arbitrarily set $S$ to $A \cup B$.